 Washington D.C., February 15, 2011

--- As the U.S. Congress votes today on fiscal 2011 spending, the international Christian humanitarian organization World Vision
+-- As the U.S. Congress votes this week on fiscal 2011 spending, the international Christian humanitarian organization World Vision

 calls on lawmakers to protect funding for life-saving and cost-effective development assistance programs.
-Disproportionately large cuts targeting America’s humanitarian assistance budget jeopardizes the success of global development initiatives and undermines both U.S. global security and leadership.
+Disproportionately large cuts targeting America’s humanitarian assistance budget jeopardize the success of global development initiatives and undermine both U.S. global security and leadership.

 “These cuts represent modest overall savings compared with other areas of the national budget and would cripple America’s ability to carry out its foreign policy objectives through humanitarian and development assistance,” said Adam Taylor, vice president of advocacy for World Vision in the U.S. “The U.S. has remained a clear global leader by maintaining a solid record of investment in efforts combating hunger, extreme poverty and illness.”

-Responsible stewardship of America’s budget in the face of real fiscal challenges requires thinking globally and investing in cost-effective programs that have demonstrated results – such as the success of the PEPFAR program which has vastly reduced AIDS-related deaths in hard-hit countries.
+Responsible stewardship of America’s budget in the face of real fiscal challenges requires smart thinking and an honest assessment of the impact of global and domestic investments.
+Cost-effective programs that have demonstrated results and advance critical U.S. interests – such as the success of the PEPFAR

-World Vision is a global organization with one million American donors, representing every state and congressional district, demonstrating that U.S. voters and taxpayers prioritize development, feeding the hungry and protecting vulnerable lives enough to provide support from their own pockets – the U.S. government can leverage this by continuing to provide considerable leadership.
+is a global organization with one million American donors, representing every state and congressional district.
+Our constituency demonstrates every year that a broad base of U.S. voters and taxpayers prioritize development, feeding the hungry and protecting vulnerable lives enough to provide support from their own pockets – which the U.S. government can leverage through its continued leadership.

-“World Vision recognizes the need to make tough decisions addressing the present fiscal crisis, including budget cuts but it should not fall disproportionately on the poorest of the poor.” said Robert Zachritz, government relations director for World Vision U.S. “Congress is considering an overall budget reduction of 8.8% from FY 2011 Presidential request and overall cuts of around 20% to some of the most cost-effective humanitarian programs saving children’s lives.
+“World Vision recognizes the need to make tough decisions addressing the present fiscal crisis, including budget cuts, but these should not fall disproportionately on the poorest of the poor,” said Robert Zachritz, government relations director for World Vision in the U.S. “Congress is considering an overall budget reduction of 8.8 percent from the FY 2011 presidential request, with cuts disproportionately made to the most cost-effective humanitarian programs saving children’s lives.
 One would think on the day after Valentine’s Day, Congress would have more of a heart.”